 If you don’t already know about this chick, you must be living under a rock.
 She is the presenter and official style expert of the channel 4 show Frock Me, radio presenter for BBC 1xtra and stylist to the stars.
 Yup, you could almost call her superwoman.
-As humble as she is talented, she prefers to be known as just Gemma… I caught up with Gemma earlier this year.
+I spoke to the gal herself about her latest ventures.

 You are a lady of many talents.
 You have been a TV presenter, stylist and a radio presenter.
 But what was your main ambition as a youngster?